stg-tud/SecQL/README.md

 1. Abstract
 2. Tools
-3. Install guide for i3Ql
+3. Install guide for SecQL
 4. Package Overview

 # Abstract

-An incremental computation updates its result based on a change to its input, which is often an order of magnitude faster than a recomputation from scratch.
-In particular, incrementalization can make expensive computations feasible for settings that require short feedback cycles, such as interactive systems, IDEs, or (soft) real-time systems.

-We presented i3QL, a general-purpose programming language for specifying incremental computations. i3QL provides a declarative SQL-like syntax and is based on incremental versions of operators from relational algebra, enriched with support for general recursion.
-We integrated i3QL into Scala as a library, which enables programmers to use regular Scala code for non-incremental subcomputations of an i3QL query and to easily integrate incremental computations into larger software projects.
-To improve performance, i3QL optimizes user-defined queries by applying algebraic laws and partial evaluation.
+Distributed query processing is an effective means for processing large amounts of data.
+To abstract from the technicalities of distributed systems, algorithms for operator placement automatically distribute sequential data queries over the available processing units.
+However, current algorithms for operator placement focus on performance and ignore privacy concerns that arise when handling sensitive data.

+We present a new methodology for privacy-aware operator placement that both prevents leakage of sensitive information and improves performance.
+Crucially, our approach is based on an information-flow type system for data queries to reason about the sensitivity of query subcomputations.
+Our solution unfolds in two phases.
+First, placement space reduction generates deployment candidates based on privacy constraints using a syntax-directed transformation driven by the information-flow type system.
+Second, constraint solving selects the best placement among the candidates based on a cost model that maximizes performance.
+We verify that our algorithm preserves the sequential behavior of queries and prevents leakage of sensitive data.
+We implemented the type system and placement algorithm for a new query language SecQL and demonstrate significant performance improvements in benchmarks.

+For more detailed information, read our OOPSLA19 paper: https://doi.org/10.1145/3360593

 # Tools

-We implemented i3Ql in Scala (http://www.scala-lang.org).
+We implemented SecQL in Scala (http://www.scala-lang.org).
 Scala is an object-oriented, functional programming language that run on the Java Virtual Machine (JVM). i3Ql queries can be directly used in your Scala code.

-We use Lightweight Modular Staging (LMS, http://scala-lms.github.io) in order to compile our queries.
+SecQL is based on i3QL, which uses Lightweight Modular Staging (LMS, http://scala-lms.github.io) in order to compile our queries.
 LMS allows us to generate tree representations of functions and queries.
 This intermediate representation is used to optimize our queries.
 Further, LMS can produce Scala code out of these representations and compile the code during runtime.

 In order to built our project we use the SBT (http://www.scala-sbt.org), a build tool for Scala projects.

-# Install guide for i3QL
+# Install guide for SecQL

 In order to install the project, you have to follow these steps: